errolzz/dispell/README.md

-# dispell
+# DISPELL
-A daily word game
+A daily word game.

 ## Privacy Policy for DISPELL